JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 The `AutoMigrate` function takes pointers to model structures as parameters.
 In this case, pointers to Author, Book, Customer and Review are passed.

-It updates the database schema automatically with matching the tables to the provided models (Author, Book, Customer, Review).
+It updates the database schema automatically with matching the tables to the provided models (`Author`, `Book`, `Customer`, `Review`).
 This is typically used when models are added or modified in the program, to keep the database in synchronization.
-This function utilizes the AutoMigrate method from the gorm library which is a popular ORM (Object-Relational Mapper) tool in Go.
+This function utilizes the `AutoMigrate` method from the gorm library which is a popular ORM (Object-Relational Mapper) tool in Go.
 Post migration, the code sets up a new server (some form of routing, etc., defined within `controllers.NewServer(db)`), passing our database client db to this new server.

 ```go
 service := controllers.NewServer(db)